 The second casaulty was Major Miller's Mew Gull A shortage of fuel caused Miller to land in rugwhich made a forced landing some thirty miles ged terrain where communications were non-exisshort of Belgrade, Yugoslavia causing great con- tant and it took four hours before he could obtain sternation there.
 Wonderful cooperation was off- 12 gallons of low grade petrol (gasoline) enabling ered by all of the airport officials in Yugoslavia him to fly on to Belgrade after a dead-stick landand every airport in that little country was "at ing.
-He decided to retire from the race on reachthe ready" to assist the racing competitors.
+He decided to retire from the race on reaching Belgrade due to the uncertainty of his engine condition from the poor octane gasoline used.